ucla-data-archive/elag2018-shiny/pages/02shiny_basics.md

 | renderImage     | Image file output                                   |
 | renderTable     | Table Output                                        |

+### Reactive expressions

 Now when we run the application and make choices from the list, the text should change in the main panel.
-In the next section, we'll use the selected value to change the plot.
+In this section, we'll use the selected value to actuall change the plot.

-### Reactive expression

-In order to filter our data in response to a user input, we need to use what's called a reactive expression. \[\[FINISH WRITING STUFF ABOUT REACTIVE AND DON'T FORGET TO MENTION PARENS\]\]
+In order to filter our data in response to a user input, we need to use what's called a reactive expression.
+Reactive expressions are required when an application manipulates data in response to user inputs.
+In the earlier version of our application, we were modifying a parameter to the plot, namely bin numbers, and not the underlying data.

+The following code demonstrates how we define and then use a reactive expression with a plot created by ggplot.
+There is some critical syntax in these expressions that will break your code if not used correctly, so let's spend a little time talking about them.

+    libstats <- reactive({circstats %>% filter(`Library Name` == input$library)})
+    output$distPlot <- renderPlot({
+      ggplot(data=libstats(), aes(Circulation)) + geom_histogram(bins=input$bins)
+    })

+Now, modify your code and see if it works.
+You'll need to add the reactive expression and modify the appropriate parameters in ggplot.

+#### Challenge:

-Challenge: Create a new app that plots the circulation data for one or more libraries over time.
+Create a new app that plots the circulation data for one or more libraries over time.
 Refer to the line graph you created with ggplot in this morning's lesson and use the Shiny documentation to find a widget that allows you to make multiple selections.

 > This lesson was derived from RStudio [Lesson 3: Add control widgets](https://shiny.rstudio.com/tutorial/written-tutorial/lesson3/)